jerzyszyjut/lisek-unity/README.md

-# 2D-Platformer-ABerkowska-JSzyjut-MFydrych
+# Lisek unity
-Second year of studing in IT class.
-Its a group project about 2D game made in unity
+This is a project that we did in group of 3 for the game competiton during our second year of studing in IT class.
+It is a classical type platform game highly manual with pathfind enemies and many easter eggs regarding our studies.